-Diagnostic behavior Description Alarm The device stops measurement.
+Diagnostic behavior Description Alarm Measurement is interrupted.
 The totalizers assume the defined alarm condition.
 A diagnostic message is generated.
-Warning The device continues to measure.
-The measured value output via PROFINET and the totalizers are not affected.
+Warning Measurement is resumed.
+Measured value output via PROFIBUS and totalizers are not affected.
 A diagnostic message is generated.
 Logbook entry only The device continues to measure.
-The diagnostic message is displayed only in the Event logbook submenu (Event list submenu) and not in alternation with the operational display.
+The diagnostic message is entered in the Event logbook (events list) submenu only and is not displayed in alternation with the measured value display.
 Off The diagnostic event is ignored, and no diagnostic message is generated or entered.